chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 Deconstruction is **unsafe**, before accessing `value`, you should always check if `isSome` is true - when it is not, `value` is set to `default(T)` that is `null` for reference types :worried:.

+**Remark:** To check if a "maybe" contains a given value, rather than extracting the enclosed value, you should use the `Contains` helper - there is also an overload when you want to use a custom equality comparer.

 When it comes to value types, there is really no reason to use `Maybe<T?>` instead of `Maybe<T>`.
 For this exact reason, `Maybe.Of` with a